pulp/pulp_gem/staging_docs/user/guides/03-publish.md

 !!! warning
     Support for pull-through caching is provided as a tech preview in Pulp 3.
-    Functionality may not work or may be incomplete.
+    The functionality may not work or may be incomplete.
     Also, backwards compatibility when upgrading is not guaranteed.

 ## 4. Use the newly created distribution